A Symposium in Homage to Eduardo Matos Moctezuma

 Los Angeles, CA 90032

-PAYPAL: You can pay through PayPal.
-We will add a dollar to the cost as a convenience fee to offset the fees and commissions charge to us by PayPal for the service.
-Please email us expressing your desire to use this feature and we will send you a PayPal invoice to pay using a credit or debit account.
+SQUARE: You can pay through Square.
+We will add $1.00 to the cost as a convenience fee to offset the fees and commissions charged to us by Square for the service.

 IN PERSON: You can pay in cash or by check to the Art History Department located on the third floor of the Fine Arts Building at California State University, Los Angeles.

 We will send you an email, text or call confirming receipt of payment.
 As the date approaches, we will provide you with more information.

 Our student organization takes great pride in creating these type of artistic and cultural events for the service of our community.
 We appreciate your generous donation.

 Recommended Hotels Near California State University, Los Angeles (CSULA):